PEP ### - Wheel Variants - extending platform awareness¶

 For a consistent experience between tools, variant wheels should be supported by default.
 Tools may provide an opt-out to only use non-variant wheels.
 For scenarios requiring more control, providers can be marked as optional and must be explicitly enabled by the user.

-Overview of changes
+Overview of changes¶

 The Wheel Variant PEP introduces four key components:

-1. Extended Wheel Filenames: Variant wheels include a variant label in their filename to ensure:
+Extended Wheel Filenames: Variant wheels include a variant label in their filename to ensure:

-2. that every distinct variant has a unique filename
+- that every distinct variant has a unique filename

-3. that variant wheels are not accidentally installed by non-variant-aware tools.
+- that variant wheels are not accidentally installed by non-variant-aware tools.

-4. Variant Metadata Format: Standardized metadata describing variant properties and provider requirements.
+Variant Metadata Format: Standardized metadata describing variant properties and provider requirements.

-5. Metadata specification at "project level" inside pyproject.toml
+- Metadata specification at "project level" inside

-6. Metadata specification of "built packages" inside two JSON files:
+pyproject.toml - Metadata specification of "built packages" inside two JSON files:

-2. *-variants.json: Variant metadata file aggregated on the package index.
+*.dist-info/variant.json: Individual wheel variant metadata.*-variants.json: Variant metadata file aggregated on the package index.

-7. Provider Plugin System: Plugin interface to allow detection of system capabilities and validate variant compatibility.
+Provider Plugin System: Plugin interface to allow detection of system capabilities and validate variant compatibility.

-8. Environment Markers: New environment markers to declare dependencies that are applicable to a subset of variants only.
+Environment Markers: New environment markers to declare dependencies that are applicable to a subset of variants only.

-Extended wheel filename format
+Extended wheel filename format¶

-One of the core requirements of the design is to ensure that installers predating this PEP will ignore wheel variant files.
-We propose to achieve this intent by appending a -{variant label} just before the .whl file extension.
+One of the core requirements of the design is to ensure that installers predating this PEP will ignore wheel variant

 The variant label serves two objectives:

-• It guarantees a unique filename for different variants sharing identical tags.
+- It guarantees a unique filename for different variants sharing identical tags.

-• It provides a human-readable identifier that helps to visually distinguish different variants.
+- It provides a human-readable identifier that helps to visually distinguish different variants.

 The label length is strictly limited (16 characters max) to prevent issues on systems with restrictions on total path length.

-Variant label validation
+Variant label validation¶

-A variant lable must adhere to the following rules: - Lower case only (to prevent issues with case-sensitive vs. case-insensitive filesystems) - Between 1-16 characters - Using only 0-9, a-z, . or _ characters
+- Lower case only (to prevent issues with case-sensitive vs. case-insensitive filesystems)

 Equivalent regex: ^[0-9a-z._]{1,16}$

-Build tag and variant label
+If both the build tag and the variant label are present:

 Currently, the wheel filename follows the following format, as defined by PEP 427